-Under California’s respondeat superior law, an employer can be held vicariously liable for its employees’ negligence.
-The doctrine of Respondeat superior under California law applies when:
+Under California’s respondeat superior law, an employer can be held vicariously liable for its employees’ negligence when

-- As the result of the employee’s wrongful actions, someone is injured.
+- as a result of the employee’s wrongful actions, someone is injured.

 Example: Sal, a clerk at a Los Angeles pet supply store, is showing a cat condo to Louise when he accidentally drops it on Louise’s hand and causes a nerve injury.
 Louise has to undergo several months of physical therapy and is unable to work for six weeks.